Synonym(s)

 Internal therapyThis section has been translated automatically.

-- If necessary, infection prophylaxis: Intermittent antibiotic therapy (Penicillin G 10 Mega IU for 10 days i.v. every 3 months).
+If necessary infection prophylaxis: Intermittent antibiotic therapy (penicillin G 10 Mega IU over 10 days i.v. every 3 months).

 Operative therapieThis section has been translated automatically.